-As you transfer, though, you do need to be aware that there are some things to keep in mind.
-After all, you are transferring your securities.
+As you transfer, though, there are some things to keep in mind.
+After all, you’re transferring your (hopefully) valuable securities.

-In most cases, you have to pay an exit fee before leaving.
-Though, as you’ll see below, most brokers you sign up with will reimburse you that fee.
+In most cases, you’ll have to pay an exit fee before leaving.
+However, as you’ll see, most brokers will reimburse that fee as a bonus for transferring to their service.

-Before you initiate a transfer between brokers, it’s a good idea to contact the new broker to discuss your situation — especially if there are potentially complicating factors.
+Before you initiate a transfer between brokers, it’s a good idea to contact the new broker to discuss your situation — especially if there are potentially complicated factors.

-Find out what the process is, and discuss the assets you plan to move.
-A few minutes on the phone with the new broker can help you ensure that everything goes as smoothly as possible.
+Find out what the individual broker’s process is, and discuss the assets that you plan to move.
+A few minutes on the phone with the new broker can help ensure that everything goes as smoothly as possible.

 Retrieve/record the transaction history from your old broker.
-Record all securities you own before the transfer occurs.
+Make a record of all the securities you own before the transfer occurs.

-In many cases this the history will not be passed onto the new broker, and will be lost.
-This then makes selling of any security a much more complicated process at tax time.
+Per a ruling implemented in 2011, the history will be passed onto the new broker and will not be lost.
+However, you should have your own copy just in case.
+If you don’t have this information and end up selling any securities, you’ll likely have a bit of a headache at tax time.
 It also becomes harder to know the profit/loss of an individual security.